Savory/savory.github.io/_posts/2024-03-15-how-to-build-an-api-in-deno-with-danet-v2.md

 export class AppModule {}
 ```

 If you wrote this in V1, you remember `new TokenInjector(SimpleGuard, GLOBAL_GUARD)`.
-That's gone, custom injectables are plain objects now.
+That still works, and you will still find it in the generated project, but it is deprecated : prefer the plain object above.

 That's it folks !